 Rotten Tomatoes: 87%

 Director: Nicholas Meyer

 Runtime: 113 minutes

 Ghost in the Shell (1995)

 There is a live-action Ghost in the Shell movie starring Scarlett Johansson, if you’re looking for an American version of this film.
-But the Japanese original anime movie was one of the most influential sci-fi/cyberpunk movies of the last 30 years.
+But the Japanese original anime film was one of the most influential sci-fi/cyberpunk movies of the last 30 years.
 Even the Wachowskis have acknowledged that it inspired their work on The Matrix.